Sap beetle

 The sap beetles, also known as Nitidulidae, are a family of beetles.

 They are small (2–6 mm) ovoid, usually dull-coloured beetles, with knobbed antennae.
 Some have red or yellow spots or bands.
 They feed mainly on decaying vegetable matter, over-ripe fruit, and sap.
-Sap beetles coexist with fungi species and live in habitats of coniferous trees.
-They are found all across Europe and Siberia and are the biggest nutudulid species known in those areas.
-There are a few pest species.
-An example of a pest species is the strawberry sap beetle that infest crops in Brazil between the months of August and February.
+Some sap beetle species coexist with fungi species and live in habitats of coniferous trees.
+These fungi-dependent beetles are found in all across Europe and Siberia and are the biggest nitidulid species known in those areas.
+Other species like the Australian Chychramptodes murrayi are known to feed on scale insects.
+There are a few pest species, like the strawberry sap beetle that infest crops in Brazil between the months of August and February.